Learned-Database Systems Security: Case Study: The BAO Query Optimizer

 \section{Case Study: The BAO Query Optimizer}

-We demonstrate query leakage \emph{i.e.} whether a particular query was executed by the database in the past $N$ queries in BAO~\cite{marcus2020bao}, a state-of-the-art online-learned query optimizer.
+We start by demonstrating query leakage \emph{i.e.} whether a particular query was executed by the database in the past $N$ queries.
+To this end, we target the online-learned query optimizer BAO~\cite{marcus2020bao}.

-\paragraphbe{Background: BAO.} In a traditional query optimizer, different execution plans are considered to minimize resource load.
+\paragraphbe{Background: BAO.} Recall that for traditional query optimization, different execution plans are considered to minimize resource load.
 BAO introduces ML to perform this selection~\cite{krishnan2018learning, Marcus2018, marcus2019neo}.
-Each execution plan, known as an ``arm'', is produced deterministically by Postgres with one set of configuration parameters that include whether to enable merge join, loop join, etc. BAO improves the traditional query optimizer by selecting ``arms'' that steer it to produce better plans.
-This differs to traditional approaches to improving query optimizers, where one generally completely redesigns query-plan generation (recall Section \ref{sec:surveybao}).
-BAO uses a variant of Thompson sampling~\cite{thompson1933likelihood} to balance exploration and exploitation of its experience.
+In Postgres, each execution plan, known as an ``arm'', is produced deterministically with one set of configuration parameters that include whether to enable merge join, loop join, etc. BAO improves the conventional query optimizer by selecting ``arms'' that steer it to produce better plans.
+Therefore, BAO uses a variant of Thompson sampling~\cite{thompson1933likelihood} to balance exploration and exploitation of its experience.
 Simply put, BAO retrains every $N$ queries, using the $N$ queries as the training set.